No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 Yeah, I mean, I think it is a very partisan protest.

-So I yeah, I do think that these protests have just become about these vague, we want democracy chance.
+So I, yeah, I do think that these protests have just become about these vague, we want democracy chance.

-So some people had like specific things that they could point to, but if you brought up exactly those objections to like war on terror policies or surveillance policies under Obama, they would probably never imagine um protesting Obama and this as clearly as like an anti-Trump protest at his core.
+But if you brought up exactly those objections to like war on terror policies or surveillance policies under Obama, they would probably never imagine protesting Obama.

-Um, and also when you speak to people about, you know, what do they think about foreign policy as well?
+And also when you speak to people about, you know, what do they think about foreign policy as well, again, with on Israel-Gaza, some of the people were, you know, very pro-Palestinian.

 Others were kind of less willing to comment on that issue.